Sigmund and the Sea Monsters: Production

 Sigmund and the Sea Monsters was the first Krofft Saturday morning production that was produced for more than one season.
 Previous entries H.R.
 Pufnstuf (1969), The Bugaloos (1970), and Lidsville (1971) were in production with new episodes for only a single season.

 Sigmund, however, did not follow the "stranger in a strange land" premise as many of the previous Krofft shows had done.
-Other Krofft shows which did not follow the premise were The Bugaloos, Bigfoot and Wildboy, Pryor's Place and Wonderbug.
+Other Krofft shows that did not follow the premise were The Bugaloos, Bigfoot and Wildboy, Pryor's Place and Wonderbug.

 Costumes were created by Oliver Soublette.

 One episode features an appearance by H.R.
-Pufnstuf and another that features Jack Wild (who had played Jimmy on H.R.
+Pufnstuf and another that features Jack Wild (who played Jimmy on H.R.
 Pufnstuf).

 The series was created and produced by Sid & Marty Krofft and Si Rose.